roytang/blog/content/post/2022/04/weeknotes-04-10/index.md

 - #### The Other Guys (2010)

     - Watched this one last Friday night.
 Was pleasantly surprised, it turned out to be a very good and clever buddy cop comedy.
-Wahlberg and Farell have great chemistry and the rest of the cast gave great performances too, especially Keaton.
+Wahlberg and Ferrell have great chemistry and the rest of the cast gave great performances too, especially Keaton.

     {{% img src="otherguys.png" %}}